-The introduction of the socio-cultural perspective recognises that children are influenced by the different physical, social, cultural, political, economic and environmental forces affecting their wellbeing (QSCC, 1999).
-Therefore, offering an "holistic" learning approach for PE.
-Throughout history, PE has often focused on the body as an object, in contrast to the "whole"

-child.
-Critically examining literature and taken for granted assumptions within the PE field, from a cultural and historical perspective, illustrates the pertinence of the socio-cultural approach.
+The introduction of the socio-cultural perspective recognises that children are influenced by the different physical, social, cultural, political, economic and environmental forces affecting their well-being (QSCC, 1999).
+Therefore, offering a 'holistic' learning approach for PE.
+Throughout history, PE has often focussed on the body as an object, in contrast to the 'whole' child.
+Critically examining literature and taken-for-granted assumptions within the PE field, from a cultural and historical perspective, illustrates the pertinence of the socio-cultural approach.

-As previously mentioned, discourses that have influenced the body as an object philosophy include military, scientific, health and sporting, which portray ideologies which include sexism, elitism, healthism, individualism and mesomorphism (cf. p.
-83).
-Such ideologies often pass on false messages to the child, on many occasions, these are unintentional and/or the teacher is unaware of their existence.
-For ideologies are not recorded in curriculum documents, but are traits taught and learnt through various mediums within society, in what is termed the "hidden curriculum".
+As previously mentioned, discourses that have influenced the body as an object philosophy include military, scientific, health and sporting, which portray ideologies that include sexism, elitism, healthism, individualism and mesomorphism (cf. p.
+79).
+Such ideologies often pass on false messages to the child, on many occasions these are unintentional and/or the teacher is unaware of their existence.
+For ideologies are not recorded in curriculum documents, but are traits taught and learnt through various mediums within society, in what is termed the 'hidden curriculum'.
 The hidden curriculum is defined as where the students acquire knowledge and attitudes unintentionally while in the school environment (Kirk, 1992; Lynch, 2005).

 Military discourse involved physical education through means of drilling and exercising.
-This military style training existed in Australian schools from 1911 to 1929 and was the first and only national system of physical training.
+This military-style training existed in Australian schools from 1911 to 1929 and was the first and only national system of physical training.
 Kirk and Spiller described this period as a time of schooling rather than education, for "physical education was deeply implicated in the project of schooling the docile body, in knowing it and shaping it to meet particular circumstances and fulfil particular social and political projects" (1991, p.
 108).

-Science has had a major influence on physical education through means of technology and medicalization; the scientific discourse has particular relevance to the biophysical foundations of human movement.
-The influence of science on education began after the launch of the first Sputnik on 4 October, 1957.
+Science has had a major influence on physical education through means of technology and medicalisation, the scientific discourse has particular relevance to the bio-physical foundations of human movement.
+The influence of science on education began after the launch of the first Sputnik on October 4, 1957.
 Similar to current concerns, it was thought that schools were not producing enough scientists, so financial support was directed towards this goal.
-During this time, PE curricular became "technocratically rationalised" (Kirk, 1988) where a new look physical education curricular was focused on biomechanics, exercise physiology, sports medicine, psychology of sport and history of sport (Kirk, McKay, & George, 1986).
+During this time, PE curricula became 'technocratically rationalised' (Kirk, 1988) where a new look physical education curriculum was focused on biomechanics, exercise physiology, sports medicine, psychology of sport and history of sport (Kirk, McKay & George, 1986).

 Health as an ideology has influenced both society and physical education.
 Healthism is described by Crawford as "an individual effort and discipline directed mainly at regulating the size and shape of the body" (1980, p.
 366) (cf. p.
-100).
-The sporting discourse has developed beliefs about physical education and sport that are not necessarily true.
-The national curriculum for England "Physical Education Programme" (Department for Education [DfE], 2013) states the "purpose of study" for the subject in Key Stage 1 (5-7 years) and Key Stage 2 (8-11 years):
+87).
+The sporting discourse has developed beliefs about physical education and sports that are not always necessarily true.
+The National Curriculum for England 'Physical Education Programme' (Department for Education (DfE), 2024) states the 'purpose of study' for the subject in key stage 1 (5-7 years) and 2 (8-11 years):